guiriguy/MoreSkills-Dexterity/README.md

-# MoreSkills-DexterityThis is a DEV Version!
+This is a DEV Version!

 There can be incompatibilities if the code modifies the ISInventoryTranferAction without recalling the vanilla code.